rem0nfawzi/React-Redux-Task/README.md

 ## NOTE

-you can access the table page via that route: /users
+You can access the table page via that route:<br />
+/users

 ## Task Description